SAP/stewardci-jenkinsfilerunner-image/README.md

 ## Description

-This repo provides a very basic example Jenkinsfile Runner Docker image which is able to execute a simple hello world pipeline on a [project "Steward"](https://github.com/SAP/stewardci-core) instance.
+This repo provides a Jenkinsfile Runner Docker image which is able to execute Jenkins pipelines on a [project "Steward"](https://github.com/SAP/stewardci-core) instance.

 ## Requirements